VQE

 ansatze=[HARTREE_FOCK, UCCSD] Runs two different quantum circuit models for comparison.

-create_programs() Constructs all circuits for each (bond length, ansatz) pair.
+create_programs() Constructs all circuits for each (bond modifier, ansatz) pair.

-run() Executes all VQE circuits — possibly in parallel.
+run(blocking=True) Executes all VQE circuits — possibly in parallel.
+Block the script until all programs finish executing.

 aggregate_results() Collects and merges the final energy values for plotting.